freewarefocus/py400kb/README.md

   Amake USB C to USB OTG Adapter,2-in-1 USB-C Distributor,100W Fast Charging: www.amazon.com/dp/B0F6SRN24Y

-  For the USB A to A cable I used this model (again many brands and vendors will work):
+  For the USB A to A cable I used this model (again many brands and vendors should work):

   SB 3.0 Male to Male Cable 3Ft,USB to USB Cable with Gold-Plated Connector www.amazon.com/Jelly-Tang-USB-3-0-3Ft/dp/B07KJFWYXF